Impact of GST on Agriculture Sector in India

 • Agricultural, forestry and horticultural machinery designed for soil preparation or cultivation or used as lawn or sports-ground rollers.

-• Machinery used for Milking and dairy activities.
+• Machinery used for Milking and daily activities.

 • Machines used for composting.

-• Machines used for self-loading or self-unloading for various agricultural activities.
+• Machines are used for self-loading or self-unloading for various agricultural activities.

 • Other agricultural, poultry-keeping or beekeeping, horticultural and forestry machinery, including poultry incubators germination plant fitting machines or thermal equipment; and brooders.